chapel-lang/chapel/doc/rst/technotes/errorHandling.rst

 Strict Mode
 +++++++++++

-It is possible to specify a more restricted error handling mode within a module scope using a pragma.
+It is possible to request a more restricted error handling mode within a module scope using a pragma.
 With it, it is necessary to explicitly mark all throwing calls, whether or not the calling function throws.
+The intent of this restricted mode is to make the control flow clear.

 This is the *strict* error handling mode.